 7. Train your team and provide support

-Maintaining CRM data quality is almost impossible without the support of your sales team.
+Maintaining CRM data quality is almost impossible without the support of your team.
 It’s important to deliver training that improves CRM use and adoption.

 8. Implement a data governance strategy

-The more customer data you need to manage, the more structure that’s required to keep that data organized and protected.
+The more data you need to manage, the more structure that’s required to keep that data organized and protected.

 9. Find the right data cleansing and enrichment tool